d2l-ai/d2l-en/chapter_computer-vision/fine-tuning.md

 ![Fine tuning.](../img/finetune.svg)
 :label:`fig_finetune`

+When target datasets are much smaller than source datasets, fine-tuning helps to improve models' generalization ability.

 ## Hot Dog Recognition

-Next, we will use a specific example for practice: hot dog recognition.
-We will fine-tune the ResNet model trained on the ImageNet dataset based on a small dataset.
-This small dataset contains thousands of images, some of which contain hot dogs.
-We will use the model obtained by fine tuning to identify whether an image contains a hot dog.

-First, import the packages and modules required for the experiment.
-Gluon's `model_zoo` package provides a common pretrained model.
-If you want to get more pretrained models for computer vision, you can use the [GluonCV Toolkit](https://gluon-cv.mxnet.io).
+Let us demonstrate fine-tuning via a concrete case: hot dog recognition.
+We will fine-tune a ResNet model on a small dataset, which was pretrained on the ImageNet dataset.
+This small dataset consists of thousands of images with and without hot dogs.
+We will use the fine-tuned model to recognize hot dogs from images.

 ```{.python .input}
 %matplotlib inline